 In my more youthful years, I had all the free time in the world to write.
 I would pull all-nighters just for fun.
 Yes, fun!
 I would write all day long.
 That luxury is so far in the past that it now feels like someone else’s life.
 I don’t have a whole day to write anymore and the idea of staying up all night for fun is laughable.

-As a content writer, it is important that my time is used wisely at the office.
+As a content writer, it is important that my time is used wisely in the office.
 I have only a certain amount of time to produce a piece of content worthy of being published.
 It is not a creative feat, but it is an exercise in efficiency.

 If you know what you are doing at the very early stages, if you know where you are going, you can start mapping out your day a bit better.
 An outline is an essential piece in accomplishing that.
 I can’t imagine writing a blog post without some sort of outline (albeit, I did not outline this one), and now, I can’t imagine doing the same for a novel with multiple parts.